rcwoodall/fooit/README.md

 - Strikes can and will happen, crippling companies that dishonor the code

 ## Questions
-- Should this be USA or global?
-Can it work just USA?
-A big benefit is to protect American jobs but the web is a global space.
-If global, does the union approve all outsourcing?
-If global, how do we deal with China/Russia and other difficult regimes?
-Are we prepared to die for this?
 - How do we prevent corruption that has plagued unions?
 - How does this work for government employees?
 - Where is the line with management?
 Many of us get promoted and no longer produce or maintain, how does this work with normal unions?
 Example: Mark Zuckerburg was a developer how does he stand in the union?
 Do we just outlaw conflicts of interests and “boot” people?
 (No offense, “Data”, just an example)